-It’s time for the third Organize Your Life With Binders Series!
+This is the third binder in my Organize Your Life With Binders Series!
 So far, I’ve showed you our House Binder, Emergency Binder, Blog & Small Business Binder, and Meal Planning Binder.
 Here’s a really important one for frugal living: The Budget Binder!

 The Budget Binder is crucial for living a Frugal Lifestyle.
 This keeps us on track to make the most of the money that we have and maximize our savings.